Get great sound, from your audio system? A sound is something extraordinary and personal to every audiophile! So what is sound?

 Every person has their way of listening and also the type of music to which they listen can be so different.
 Two people with the same systems will never agree why one system sounds better to one and not the other.
 The arrangements are both the same, but one person is playing acid rock at high volume, and the other person is playing Classical music at low volume.

 What sort of sound do you want from your system?
-Do you want music that is strong and hard and gives you that smack in the chest when you turn up the volume and sends shivers running down you to want a sound that is liquid and lush and so full it envelops you with its beauty and you feel like you are floating in the air?
+Do you like music that is strong and hard and gives you that smack in the chest when you turn up the volume and sends shivers running down you to want a sound that is liquid and lush and so full it envelops you with its beauty and you feel like you are floating in the air?

 The audio system used.
 And, comprises of 300 Litre cabinets containing Tannoy 15″ 3818 dual concentric drivers (same as used in the Glenair enclosures).